Kate Middelton's hyperemesis gravidarum: What is it?

 TMI?
 That’s one of the joys of HG.

-“It's very difficult to discuss without being graphic and, frankly, over-sharing,” adds Lessley.
+“It's very difficult to discuss [HG] without being graphic and, frankly, over-sharing,” adds Lessley.

 Fortunately, there are no shortage of women who will gladly listen to you and chime in with their own stories in various support groups — an optional part of treatment that both Twogood and Fejzo stress is crucial.